dermatthes/leuffen.de/docs/index.md

 <img src="assets/matthias.jpg" style="width:200px; float:right;margin: 10px">

-Matthias Leuffen is a social entrepreneur focusing on cloud-native collaborative platforms using agile development strategies in open-source communities.
+Matthias Leuffen is focusing on cloud-native collaborative platforms implementing agile development strategies in open-source communities.
 DevOps and Dev(Sec)Ops lead to GitOps.
 But, in fact, this text is just SEO.
 Read further, klick the links, check out my projects, contribute and become a maintainer.
 Maintainers are rare.
 But they are vital.
 Not only to open-source but also towards community.